harness/developer-hub/docs/platform/8_Pipelines/define-a-failure-strategy-for-pipelines.md

 :::info

 If a pipeline includes a child pipeline as a stage ([Pipeline chaining](/docs/platform/pipelines/pipeline-chaining/)), rolling back the parent pipeline will not roll back the child pipeline as the latter is considered as a separate execution.
-In such cases, only the deployment stages of the parent pipeline rolls back.
+In such cases, only the deployment stages of the parent pipeline roll back.
 :::

 Currently, the Rollback Pipeline failure strategy applies to the following deployments only: